Geetanshgarg/potato_tuber_classifiaction/README.md

 ## How It Works

 1. The frontend is built with Next.js and allows users to upload images
-2. Images are sent to a Flask backend server that runs a TensorFlow model
+2. Images are sent to your custom backend service for processing
 3. The model classifies the image into one of six categories:
    - Early Blight
    - Fungi